-Yes, this famous soup is known and eaten by many people just like Sushi.
-Miso soup basically means soup that has Miso paste inside.
+It goes without saying that Miso soup is one of the most famous companion dishes from Japan.
+Miso soup basically is soup that has Miso paste inside.
 There are two types of paste, red and white.

 The classic Miso Soup that is served in many restaurants is cooked from the broth of fish stock, Miso paste, seaweeds, and Tofu.
 However, there are many more different recipes to this that are equally as tasty as the classic version.
 An example is adding clams to the basic Miso soup, as this will give an even more seafood vibe to the meal.

 Osuimono just means “something to sip”.
 It’s different from Miso Soup in a way that no Miso paste is added but instead with a bit of salt and soy sauce to the fish broth.
 The color of the soup will then be clearer than Miso Soup.